← Back to AI Xens Home

 Cookie Preference Management

-Under the Personal Information Protection and Electronic Documents Act (PIPEDA), you have the right to:
+Under PIPEDA, GDPR, and CCPA, you have the right to:

-• Know what cookies and tracking technologies we use
+• Know what tracking technologies we use and their purpose

-• Withdraw consent for non-essential cookies at any time
+• Withdraw consent for non-essential tracking at any time

-• File a complaint with the Privacy Commissioner of Canada
+• File a complaint with the applicable regulatory authority

 6. Data Security and Protection